-The 'Lotte Stam-Beesesquare' invites us to imagine the future of the village heart together.
+The 'Lotte Stam-Beesesquare' makes it possible to imagine the future of the village center together.
 How?
-Everyone who uses this cultural space becomes a participant in its ongoing transformation.
-Through our actions, we give meaning to the environment.
-Whether we gather here to dance or park our cars, we help shape what this place can become.
-By truly using the square in new ways, we collectively build the village heart of tomorrow.
+Everyone who uses this cultural space becomes a participant in this development.
+This means that we give meaning to the surroundings through our actions.
+When we dance together here or continue to park our cars, we give direction to the future.
+By using the square in a truly different way, we are building the village center of tomorrow together.

 In 2024, I was invited by policy advisor Ellen Jacobs (Culture, Language and Events) to explore, as an artist, the absence of a vibrant village centre.
 Since 2006, the municipality has been developing plans for the town centre.
 Ellen recognised an opportunity to approach this issue from multiple perspectives, drawing on our shared cultural context.